angelo-munoz/aws-certification/solutions-architect-pro/network-connectivity-and-data-transfer.md

 ## Cloudfront
 - Content delivery
 - Geo restriction
-  - based on country.
+  - by country-level only, and for entire distro (all content).
-  - **use 3rd party if need more granular than country**
+    - **more granular needs 3rd party service**
 - Custom origins: load balancer, pass-through headers
+- http to https